 This independent review report was prepared exclusively to provide assurance of the contents in the Companies specific contents or indicators for the year ending as at 2024-12-31.
-It was prepared in line with the sustainability report assurance procedures created by Icontec and may not be used for any other purpose.
+It was prepared in line with the sustainability report assurance procedures created by Icontec and may other purpose.